 5. Set Your Washing Machine to the Correct Setting

-For delicates, we recommend washing on a “delicate” or “gentle cycle” with cold water if you are washing in the machine.
-We have an article dedicated to the delicate wash setting, so be sure to check that out.
+For delicates, I recommend washing on a “delicate” or “gentle cycle” with cold water if you are washing in the machine.
+I have an article dedicated to the delicate wash setting, so be sure to check that out.

 Choosing the right washing machine cycle is important to ensure that clothes are properly cleaned and cared for.
 Be sure to use the mesh bag, especially if you plan to wash delicates with other items in the same load.